ArchTangent-study/data-structures/python/towers-of-hanoi/README.md

 ### Recursive

 The cleanest approach I've found so far - recursion seems to be very well suited for this task.
-It took some struggling through the *Data Structures & Algorithms Made Easy* explanation to get a good grasp on this method; an iterative approach makes more sense to me, but is *much* less elegant.
+It took some struggling to get a good grasp on this method, the book *Data Structures & Algorithms Made Easy* helped me out.